Whistling: Cultural beliefs

 In Russian and other Slavic cultures, and also in Romania and Lithuania, whistling indoors is superstitiously believed to bring poverty ("whistling money away"), whereas whistling outdoors is considered normal.
 In Estonia and Latvia, it is widely believed that whistling indoors may bring bad luck and therefore set the house on fire.

 Whistling on board a sailing ship is thought to encourage the wind strength to increase.
 This is regularly alluded to in the Aubrey–Maturin books by Patrick O'Brian.

 Theater practice has plenty of superstitions: one of them is against whistling.
 A popular explanation is that traditionally sailors, skilled in rigging and accustomed to the boatswain's pipe, were often used as stage technicians, working with the complicated rope systems associated with flying.
-An errant whistle might cause a cue to come early or a "sailor's ghost" to drop a set-piece on top of an actor.
-An offstage whistle audible to the audience in the middle of performance might also be considered bad luck.
+An errant whistle might cause a cue to come early or a "sailor's ghost" to drop a set piece on top of an actor.
+An offstage whistle audible to the audience in the middle of a performance might also be considered bad luck.

 Transcendental whistling (chángxiào 長嘯) was an ancient Chinese Daoist technique of resounding breath yoga, and skillful whistlers supposedly could summon supernatural beings, wild animals, and weather phenomena.

+In Thailand, it is believed that whistling is inauspicious at night, especially when indoors, because it is an invitation for a ghost or a snake to enter the house.
+In India, it is also believed that whistling in the home will cause the members of the household to experience various disasters.
+Countries in East Asia such as China, Japan, and Korea also believe in similar superstitions.
+In Islamic countries such as Indonesia, whistling at night is believed to summon the jinn.